robinst/taglib-ruby/README.md

 Ruby interface for the [TagLib C++ library][taglib].

-In contrast to other libraries, this one wraps the full C++ API using SWIG, not only the minimal C API.
-This means that all tags can be accessed.
+In contrast to other libraries, this one wraps the full C++ API, not only the minimal C API.
+This means that all tag data can be accessed, e.g. cover art of ID3v2 or custom fields of Ogg Vorbis comments.

+taglib-ruby is work in progress, but the following is already available:

+* Reading/writing common tag data of all formats that TagLib supports
+* Reading/writing ID3v1 and ID3v2 including ID3v2.4 and Unicode
+* Reading/writing Ogg Vorbis comments
+* Reading audio properties (e.g. bitrate) of the above formats

-taglib-ruby is work in progress, here are some of the things still left to do (contributors very welcome):
+Some things are still left to do (contributors very welcome):

 * Pre-compiled Gem for Windows:
   * Unicode filename support
-* More coverage of the library besides ID3v2
+* More coverage of the library

 [![flattr this project][flattr-img]][flattr-link]